TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: TAPInspector

 \textbf{Rule Construction}.
-Given an ICFG, we first need information about \textit{device capabilities} and \textit{user preferences} to formulate it as TAP rules.
+Given an ICFG, we need information about \textit{device capabilities} and \textit{user preferences} to formalize it as TAP rules.
 A device capability describes attributes of a device and related command methods used in apps.
 We extract them provided by SmartThings \cite{capabilities} and reformulate them in JSON format.
 Each file defines the capability of a device, including a set of attributes (each contains name, type (Boolean, Integer, or Enumerated), and a value list) and a set of command methods (each contains name and arguments).
-SmartThings' device capabilities have covered most of devices used in IFTTT.
+SmartThings device capabilities have covered most of the devices used in IFTTT.
 For undefined devices, we manually construct them.
-Furthermore, SmartThings device capabilities do not distinguish extended action and others.
+Furthermore, SmartThings device capabilities do not distinguish between extended action and others.
 Hence, we manually list a set of extended actions with compact delays.
 User preferences are user declarations for constants used in constraints (e.g., temperature threshold, T2A latency).
-User preferences are private and thus usually not included in source codes.
+User preferences are private and usually not included in source codes.
 To obtain them, we provide a crawler based on \texttt{Selenium} \cite{selenium} to users, with which a user can use her username and password of SmartThings to ask the crawler to extract her preferences for installed SmartApps from the platform website \cite{smartcontrol}.
+Besides, TAPInspector can use this crawler to collect user preferences to update the rule model and perform vulnerability detection at runtime.

-With the above information, we extract valid execution paths from an ICFG and translate into formulated TAP rules as follows: for paths in \textit{app initialization}, we set $t$ and $C$ empty and formulate all direct or indirect (through device commands) variable-value assignment statements as the action set $A$; for a path in \textit{app schedule}, we set up an empty rule with the action of setting up a timer of schedule delay and a timeout rule with actions $A$; and for a path in \textit{event handling}, we extract the subject declared in \texttt{subscribe} and its associated constraints as the trigger predicate $t$, combine other logic conditions in the path into the condition set $C$, and translate commands in the path into $A$.
-If there is a rule latency $l$, we reformulate the rule as two subrules with a timer.
+With the above information, TAPInspector extracts valid execution paths from an ICFG and formalizes them as TAP rules as follows: for a path in \textit{app initialization}, it sets $t$ and $C$ empty and formalizes all direct or indirect (through device commands) variable-value assignment statements as the action set $A$; for a path in \textit{app schedule}, it sets up an empty rule with the action of setting up a timer of schedule delay and a timeout rule with actions $A$; and for a path in \textit{event handling}, it extracts the subject declared in \texttt{subscribe} and its associated constraints as the trigger predicate $t$, combines branch conditions in the path into $C$, and translates commands in the path into $A$.
+If there is a rule latency $l$, TAPInspector reformalizes the rule as two subrules with a timer.